IEvangelist/davidpine.net/content/blog/csharp-all-the-things.md

 Successfully miglified 3 files!
 ```

 It is limited in its functionality at this point.
 The ability to configure how the "miglifier" will operate is supported through a `miglify.json` file.
 It supports globing for input directories.
 It allows each type to have their own output directory.
 All the settings for the CSS, HTML and JavaScript files are serialized versions of their C# equivalent.
-As such, you can control it anyway you see fit...that is to say so long as it confines to the <a href="https://github.com/xoofx/NUglify" target="_blank">`NUglify`</a> package.
+As such, you can control it anyway you see fit...that is to say so long as it confines to the {{< url-link "`NUglify`" "https://github.com/xoofx/NUglify" >}} package.
 By default, it simply works as an in-place minification of CSS, HTML and JavaScript files - for now (more to come soon)!
 This results in a `*.min.*` file of the corresponding file type.
 It maintains the same folder hierarchy and will leave files where they were.

 ## Building the .NET Core Tool

-I relied heavily on the documentation from the official __Microsoft__ site on <a href="https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools-how-to-create" target="_blank">"How to Create a .NET Core Global Tool"</a>.
-I was thoroughly inspired by my good friend Andrew Lock and <a href="https://andrewlock.net/creating-a-net-core-global-cli-tool-for-squashing-images-with-the-tinypng-api/" target="_blank">his awesome post on the subject here</a>.
+I relied heavily on the documentation from the official __Microsoft__ site on {{< url-link "How to Create a .NET Core Global Tool" "https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools-how-to-create" >}}.
+I was thoroughly inspired by my good friend Andrew Lock and {{< url-link "his awesome post on the subject here" "https://andrewlock.net/creating-a-net-core-global-cli-tool-for-squashing-images-with-the-tinypng-api/" >}}.
 We begin our process with a simple command line template from within the `File > New Project` menu option of __Visual Studio__.

 Then we'll need to edit the `.csproj` file and manually set `<IsPackable>true</IsPackable>` and `<PackAsTool>true</PackAsTool>`.
 This enables your command line app to be treated as a __.NET Core Global Tool__.
 Note that we've given it a title, command line and assembly name - all for good measure.